davidpots/playsongnotes/_lessons/95 [Loggins and Messina] Dannys Song.md

          D                       Bm                      E7

 See my video lesson for context.
 Don't over think it!
 I'm sure you could get wild and crazy complicated with this - but for now, I want to get you started with what's above.

-## Good luck!

-Let me know if you have questions.
-I hope this was helpful!